S-Rombach/Predict_Power_Output/Journal.md

     * Missing values are filled with means from the last years, even when
       * there is not much data to build the mean and
       * the mean may differ much from the true value.
+* Predicting the weather over the next year does not yield satisfying results, but is necessary to provide power output predictions.
+Maybe means or medians would be better.

 ## Doings

+### 09.10.25

+* Finish training of a model to forevcast weather over the next year.
+Results are in the lower bracket R2: 0.3 to 0.6.
+A comparison with simple means or medians would be interesting.
+* Training a weather model was not a waste though, because the LagFeatureTransformer is a useful byproduct.
+Also I learned something about MultioutputRegressors and how to deal with them.

 ### 07.10.25